 By – Dr JV Hebbar

 Dill seed is an ancient Indian spice.
-Its seeds, seed oil and whole plant is used in Indian culinary.
+Its seeds, seed oil and whole plant is used in Indian cuisine.
 It is mainly used in digestive disorders.
-It is also called as Indian Dill.
+It is also called Indian Dill.

 Botanical name: Anethum sowa / Peucedanum graveolens